 Methodology

 This registry is an evidence index, not a legal determination.
-It records what public documents say and don’t say about each offering, with a source link and a verification date on every cell.
+It records what public documents say and don’t say about each offering, with a primary-source link, a verbatim quote, and the date the value was last confirmed on every cell.
 It never answers “can I use this legally”, that is a question for your counsel, informed by evidence like this.

 What a cell means